Advising for SRAS

 For any eligibility questions, including questions about accommodating disabilities or special circumstances, please contact us.

-All SRAS programs are eligible to receive academic credit from a student’s home institution.
+All SRAS programs are eligible to receive academic credit from a student’s home institution, if the students has one.
 The decision of whether to award that credit is solely at the discretion of the home institution and its particular rules.
 SRAS will help facilitate credit transfer by providing any information the home institution requires.

 Current SRAS Programs with a US School of Record are as follows:

-- For all programs in Ukraine, Georgia, and, optionally, in St. Petersburg, Russia the transcript is issued by Stetson University.
+- All programs in Ukraine, Georgia, and, optionally, in St. Petersburg, Russia, the transcript is issued by Stetson University.

 For all other programs, transcripts are issued by the host university.
 Each host university is clearly noted on each program page.

 Transcripts issued by our host universities for short-term (visiting) students are typically in English, and in some cases in both Russian and English.
 Most use academic hours of 40-45 minutes.
 In some locations, transcripts may reflect ECTS credits, in others – contact hours.
 Grades may be indicated in any of the below formats:

 In some locations, students may take additional short seminars/courses that may appear on a transcript as pass/fail.

 Please contact us with any questions or concerns about credit transfer or transcripts.
 We can provide a sample transcript for any program upon request.